Thursday, December 15, 2022

 7:00 Present: Lily, Megan, Arya, Jessica, Barb A, Niels, Alan, Ric and Karen.

-August 2022 minutes.
+Minutes Motion by Barb A and seconded by Lily to approve the August 2022 minutes.
 The minutes were approved.

 Registrar Update